Closing the Gap, Post

 - Tutoring Primary

-Missed the Literacy Bus NAPLAN results for 2022 confirm the trend: for ten years literacy results indicate students have failed to progress between Grade 4 and Year 7.
+NAPLAN Results 2022 NAPLAN Results 2022 confirm the trend: for ten years literacy results indicate students are not moving forward between Grade 4 and Year 7.
 Australian schools are good at teaching early literacy.
-By Year 4, students can decode the text on the page; answer questions relating to the chronology of stories; […]
+By Year 4, students can >decode the text on the page; >answer questions relating to the chronology of stories; >find explicit […]

 - Tutoring Primary